-Many neighbourhood coffee shops and other pop-up shops feature local artwork from professionals in the area.
+Many neighborhood coffee shops and other pop-up stores feature local artwork from professionals in the area.
 So if you have prints, introduce yourself to small business owners in your area and see if they are open to a similar arrangement.
 For them it’s an easy way to decorate their space (you may also offer a commission based on sales), and it’s a great opportunity for you to get more eyes on your work.

 8. Sell your photography online

-There are many sites that let you sell photos online.
+There are many sites that let you sell photography online.
 Stock photography agencies like Alamy, Shutterstock, and iStock promote and sell your work to a much broader audience than you might otherwise have available to you.
 You can also look into selling your photography on e-commerce websites like Amazon or Etsy.

 Do your research and then establish accounts on the site where you can reach your target audience and be paid well for your work.
 Once you’ve joined, put thought into how you title your images.
 Since most people on these sites are searching for particular images, you want your photos to be labeled in a way that makes them easy to find.